ReactTraining/react-workshop/courses/fundamentals/04-effects/lecture/README.md

 }
 ```

 The side effect still runs after every re-render (if there were other state or the parent were to re-render this component) but at least we're responding to the browser size changing.
 We just don't have anywhere to put the new data.
-Also, we would end up being multiple subscribed since we're always subscribing
+Also, we would end up being multiple subscribed since we're always subscribing:

 ```js
 function ProductsSidebar() {